 Here, Springsteen writes most movingly:

-All of this is a way of saying, during this Christmas season, we must carefully listen to our kids, their stories, their hopes, and even their dreams.
-Know their friends, their music, and deeply forward their lives in bonds of love, tenderness and mercy.
+This is a way of saying, during this Christmas season, we must carefully listen to our kids, their stories, their hopes, and even their dreams.
+Know their friends, their music, and deeply forward their lives in bonds of love, tenderness, and mercy.

-After all, it was Mary, Joseph, Elizabeth, the Baptist and that collection of shepherds and kings that came to realize fully they too were the audience, for Jesus who would act with such divine grace to become the prophet, teacher, and healer of souls.
+After all, it was Mary, Joseph, Elizabeth, the Baptist, and that collection of shepherds and kings that came to realize entirely they too were the audience, for Jesus who would act with such divine grace to become the prophet, teacher, and healer of souls.